-Practices will be required to report aggregated data to the Registry Provider upon Application prior to Certification and at least an annual basis, at the end of Quarter 1, on the following group of measures, listed below, as evidence of compliance with the Program.
+Practices will be required to report aggregated data to the Registry Provider upon Certification and at least an annual basis, at the end of Quarter 1 (March 31), on the following group of measures, listed below, as evidence of compliance with the Program.
 Measures are a key component of demonstrating quality care.
+International practices may report clinical quality measures through paper medical record abstraction of a minimum of ten medical records per prescribing oncologist with representation of the reporting calendar year.